The Biggest Life Coaching Industry Statistics for 2026

 Another really interesting set of life coaching industry statistics comes from the networking site LinkedIn:

-- If you search for ‘coach’ on LinkedIn as of September 2024, you’ll find 4.7 million profiles that feature this in their lower third.
+• If you searched for “coach” on LinkedIn back in September 2024, you would have found 4.7 million profiles.
 To put that into perspective, that’s more than the entire population of Los Angeles.
+In December 2025, LinkedIn no longer displays the exact number, which means it’s likely even higher now.

-- A search for ‘life coach’ brings up almost 300,000 profiles.
+• A search for “life coach” brought up almost 300,000 profiles.
 Close to half of them, around 140,000, live in the US.
 To put this in perspective, LinkedIn has more active life coaches than the total population of St. Louis.
+If you want to analyze this data or build targeted outreach lists, export LinkedIn data to get a deeper look at these profiles and refine your approach.

 Instagram Statistics